 ½ cup seeded and diced fresh tomato

 1 (12-ounce) can evaporated milk

-4. Meanwhile, in large skillet, cook bacon and onion together, stirring often, until bacon is browned; leaving fat behind in skillet, transfer bacon-onion mixture to paper towels to drain briefly.
+COOK bacon and onion together, stirring often, until bacon is browned, in a large skillet; leaving fat behind in skillet, transfer bacon-onion mixture to paper towels to drain briefly.